aklump/composer-repository-framework/README.md

 1. Create a public server and domain to act as the `repository` entry in _composer.json_ files of the depending projects.
 2. Configure an SSH user on the server for publishing changes to the repository.
+1. Setup key-based authentication for publishing to the repository server.
 5. Copy _./install/config.sh_ to _./config.sh_; open _./config.sh_ and edit:
     * Set `REPOSITORY_URL`, e.g. `https://packages.intheloftstudios.com`
     * Set the SSH info for connecting to the repositry server.